verifiedproperties/web/Readme.md

 ## API Guide

 ### User APIs
-1. User can register (Done)
+1. User can register
-2. User can login/logout (Done)
+2. User can login/logout
-3. User can reset password (Done)
+3. User can reset password
-4. User can view all assigned orders (Done)
+4. User can view all assigned orders
 5. User can view order details
 6. User can take photos
 7. User can delete photos